Apple IIGS: Original firmware release ("ROM version 00")

 During the entire first year of the machine's production, an early, almost beta-like, firmware version shipped with the machine and was notably bug-ridden.
-Some limitation of this include the fact that the built-in RAM Disk can't be set larger than 4 MB (even if more RAM is present) and the firmware contains the very early System 1.x toolsets.
+Some limitations of this include the fact that the built-in RAM Disk can't be set larger than 4 MB (even if more RAM is present) and the firmware contains the very early System 1.x toolsets.
 It became incompatible with most native Apple IIGS software written from late-1987 onward, and OS support only lasted up to System 3.
 The startup splash screen of the original ROM only displays the words "Apple IIgs" at the top center of the screen, in the same fashion that previous Apple II models identify themselves.

 Video Graphics Controller (VGC) replacement

 Very early production runs of the machine had a faulty video graphics controller (VGC) chip that produced strange cosmetic glitches in emulated (IIe/IIc) video modes.
-Specifically, the 80-column text display and monochrome double-high-resolution graphics had a symptom where small flickering or static pink bits would appear between the gaps of characters and pixels.
+Specifically, the 80-column text display and monochrome double-high-resolution graphics had a symptom wherein small flickering or static pink bits would appear between the gaps of characters and pixels.
 Most users noticed this when using AppleWorks classic or the Mousedesk application that was a part of System 1 and 2.
 Apple resolved the issue by offering a free chip-swap upgrade to affected owners.

 Second firmware release ("ROM version 01")

 In August 1987, Apple released an updated ROM that was included in all new machines and was made available as a free upgrade to all existing owners.
 The main feature of the new ROM was the presence of the System 2.x toolsets and several bug fixes.
-The upgrade was vital, as software developers, including Apple, ceased support of the original ROM upon its release (most native Apple IIGS software written from late-1987 onwards would not run unless a ROM 01 or higher was present, and this included the GS/OS operating system).
+The upgrade was vital, as software developers, including Apple, ceased support of the original ROM upon its release (most native Apple IIGS software written from late 1987 onwards would not run unless ROM 01 or higher was present, and this included the GS/OS operating system).
 This update also allows up to 8 MB for the RAM Disk, added some new features for programmers, and reported the ROM version and copyright information on the startup splash screen.